CoderDojoZH/test-jekyll/README.md

+# Jekyll for CoderDojo Zürich

-# Installing Jekyll for Github pages as a local project on Linux
+## Installing Jekyll for Github pages as a local project on Linux

 Install Ruby as needed by Jekyll: